Convert Scanned Images to Readable Text

 About the Author

 Charles Hall is a practicing CPA and Certified Fraud Examiner.
-For the last thirty years, he has primarily audited governments, nonprofits, and small businesses.
-He is the author of The Little Book of Local Government Fraud Prevention and Preparation of Financial Statements & Compilation Engagements.
+For the last thirty-five years, he has primarily audited governments, nonprofits, and small businesses.
+He is the author of The Little Book of Local Government Fraud Prevention, The Why and How of Auditing, Audit Risk Assessment Made Easy, and Preparation of Financial Statements & Compilation Engagements.
 He frequently speaks at continuing education events.
-Charles is the quality control partner for McNair, McLemore, Middlebrooks & Co. where he provides daily audit and accounting assistance to over 65 CPAs.
-In addition, he consults with other CPA firms, assisting them with auditing and accounting issues.
+Charles consults with other CPA firms, assisting them with auditing and accounting issues.

 >